comediaLKB/online_learning_TM/README.md

-# online_learning_TM
+# Online learning of the transfer matrix of dynamic scattering media
-Online, recursive learning of the transmission matrix of dynamic scattering media with wavefront shaping
+Codes to simulate wavefront shaping experiments and optimally recover the transfer matrix of dynamic scattering media in an online and recursive fashion.